 Income Statement Comparison

-The following table provides an overview of the income statements for Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP) for the most recent fiscal year, highlighting their financial performance metrics.
+The following table outlines the key financial metrics for Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP) for their most recent fiscal years, allowing for a clear comparison of their performance.

 | Metric | CCEP | KDP |